Six SAFe Practices for S-Sized Teams

-- Strategic Themes shortlist the portfolio’s strategic priorities and helps the team align with them.
+- Strategic themes shortlist the portfolio’s strategic priorities and help the team align with them.

 - Features elaborate epics, thus providing a common language for the team and its stakeholders.
-And Features are sized so that each fit in a single PI.
+And features are sized so that each fits in a single PI.

-- PI Planning happens on a cadence, building a shared understanding of priorities and goals for the next eight to twelve weeks (depending on the chosen cadence).
+- PI planning happens on a cadence, building a shared understanding of priorities and goals for the next 8 – 12 weeks (depending on the chosen cadence).

-- The Innovation and Planning (IP) Iteration held at the end of each PI gives the team a well-deserved break from the urgent and allows it to spend some time on innovating and developing its capabilities.
+- The innovation and planning iteration held at the end of each PI gives the team a well-deserved break from the urgent and allows it to spend some time on innovating and developing its capabilities.

 About the Author

 Juha-Markus Aalto leads product development of digital services at Qentinel.
 He has made several contributions to the Lean and scalable requirements model of SAFe and has implemented an XXL-sized Lean-Agile transformation program, when he worked at Nokia Corporation.